Philippines: Maria Ressa harassed to silence dissent

 Manila 1000, Philippines

-In December 2018, an arrest warrant was issued against Maria Ressa.
-Both Ressa and Rappler Holdings, of which she is the president, were charged with violating the tax code in 2015 in relation to funds received through Philippine Depositary Receipts (PDRs), a financial instrument that allows foreigners to invest in Filipino companies.
+In December 2018, another arrest warrant was issued against Ressa.
+Both Ressa and Rappler Holdings, of which she is the president, were charged with violating the tax code in 2015 in relation to funds received through PDRs.

 For more information see the following links: